 Use SSIS to set up the ODBC Driver by creating a connection manager.
 This manager connects an OLE DB Source and the ODBC Destination.

 On Windows 64-bit, you have to install both the 32-bit and 64-bit ThoughtSpot ODBC drivers.
 In addition, they must be named the same, such as ThoughtSpot.
 By default they are named ThoughtSpot-32 and ThoughtSpot-64.
 This is required because the 64-bit SSIS shows a list of 32-bit ODBC drivers when you configure an ODBC target.
 However, it executes the 64-bit driver.
-If the drivers aren’t named the same, then you’ll get an error saying the driver doesn’t exist.
+If the drivers aren’t named the same, then you can get an error stating the driver doesn’t exist.

 Set up the driver